extcode/cart/Documentation/AdministratorManual/Configuration/CurrencyTranslation/Index.rst

    parameter for changing the currency in the shopping cart.

-.. confval:: n.sign
+.. confval:: <n>.sign

    :Type: array
    :Default: €

-   Currency symbol, if available for the currency.
+   Currency symbol, if available, for the currency.

-.. confval:: n.translation
+.. confval:: <n>.translation

    :Type: array
    :Default: 1.0

    Currency conversion factor.
    The price of the products is divided by this factor.

 ..
 NOTE::
    At the moment there is no automatism to update the factor and adjust it to a current value.
-With scheduler task, it should be possible to connect a corresponding service quite quickly.
+With a scheduler task, it should be possible to connect a corresponding service quite quickly.